isaacyakl/brandojs/src/readme/installation-usage.md

 ## Usage

-Create a new background rotator by calling the `create()` function on the `bRando` library and pass it an `options` object containing the desired settings.
+Create a new background rotator by calling the `create()` function on the `bRando` library and passing it an `options` object containing the desired settings.

 ```javascript
 let options = {